snowdriftcoop/snowdrift/BUILD.md

 Register an account on the [Stripe] website.
 Go to your new account dashboard and click the "API" link to obtain your publishable and secret test keys.

-Add your keys as environment variables in `.stripe_keys`:
+Create a new file named `.stripe_keys` in the top-level directory and add your keys as environment variables:

 ```
 export STRIPE_PUBLISHABLE_KEY="stripe_pub_key"